MrAndyStorey/data-representation-images/README.md

 * [jinja2](https://pypi.org/project/Jinja2/) Jinja is a templating language for use with Python - commonly used with Flask.
 * [exif](https://pypi.org/project/exif/) Python library used to read and modify image EXIF metadata.

+A quick note about Pillow.
+I used Mike Driscoll's [Pillow: Image Processing with Python Kindle Edition](https://www.amazon.co.uk/Pillow-Processing-Python-Michael-Driscoll-ebook/dp/B08ZCQM1C1) to help me learn it in quickly and it turned out to be a very helpful read.
+Not only that, [Mike is very active on Twitter](https://twitter.com/driscollis) and often answers follower's questions on Python which is incrediblly helpful.

 To install these packages, you should use Python's package installer, pip3.
 On the MacOS CLI you can use these commands:
 ```
 pip3 install Pillow